Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

 This blueprint is maintained in three repositories, one private, and two public.
 For a consutation/demo/workshop, please contact your Microsoft account representative or get in touch with the Avyan Consulting team. azurecompliance@avyanconsulting.com

-The current and stable version of the blueprint is avalible at [PCI Blueprint Marketplace Repo](https://azuremarketplace.microsoft.com/en-us/marketplace/apps)
+The current and stable version of the blueprint is avalible at [Blueprint Marketplace Repo](https://azuremarketplace.microsoft.com/en-us/marketplace/apps)
 The next version pre-release, fixes and updates are located at [Avyan Consulting Git Repo](https://github.com/AvyanConsultingCorp/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/)